Potential Multibaggers Pt.3: Momo Has Mojo

 In my article about why you should have growth stocks in your portfolio, I wrote about the foundations of my growth stocks strategy, which is more qualitative than quantitative.

-In the first article that I dedicated to growth stocks that could go up a lot in the next years (Potential multibaggers pt.1) I looked at Shopify (NYSE:SHOP) In the second part of this series, (Potential multibaggers pt.2) I shone a light on Shopify's Chinese counterpart: Boazun (NASDAQ:BZUN).
+In the first article that I dedicated to growth stocks that could go up a lot in the next years (Potential multibaggers pt.1), I looked at Shopify (NYSE:SHOP).
+In the second part of this series, (Potential multibaggers pt.2), I shone a light on Shopify's Chinese counterpart: Baozun (NASDAQ:BZUN).
 For the third installment of this series, we stay in booming China with the social app company Momo Inc. (MOMO).

 Momo made its IPO on the Nasdaq on November 7, 2014.
 Its main product is a mobile-based social networking platform, based on location and interests.
-Basically this means that you can meet people who are near you and/or have the same interests as you.
+Basically, this means that you can meet people who are near you and/or have the same interests as you.
 But it also has a stand-alone video application called Hani.
 The social app is growing quickly.

-On the last conference call (in May 2017) the company declared that the total MAUs (Monthly Active Users) on the Momo platform reached 85.2 million for the 1st quarter of 2017, compared with 72.3 million the year before and 4.1 million more than the previous quarter.
-That is almost a 18% YoY growth.
+On the last conference call (in May 2017), the company declared that the total MAUs (Monthly Active Users) on the Momo platform reached 85.2 million for the 1st quarter of 2017, compared with 72.3 million the year before and 4.1 million more than the previous quarter.
+That is almost an 18% YoY growth.
 And the company knows how to monetize its users.

 But before we go into more details about the company and the stock, I want to talk about the macroeconomics of Chinese investments.
 I did this too for Baozun, so if you still remember this, you can scroll a bit further down.

 A lot of investors are afraid of Chinese stocks because of fraud and unreliability, but I think that you throw out the baby with the bathwater then.
 There is an enormous potential in China, with its population of almost 1.4 billion people and its steadily high economic growth.
 Yes, there have been fraudulent affairs before, but that is the case anywhere in the world.
-Remember Enron, Bernard Madoff, Lehman Brothers, WorlCom and other American giant fraud cases?
+Remember Enron, Bernard Madoff, Lehman Brothers, WorldCom and other American giant fraud cases?

 Does that mean that you shouldn't invest in American companies.
-Now, I know that the accounting principles of the USA (GAAP) are better and stricter of the Chinese, but they are catching up.
+Now, I know that the accounting principles of the USA (GAAP) are better and stricter than the Chinese, but they are catching up.
 Especially the bigger companies that have ADRs on the American stock exchange seem to have better accounting principles and seem more reliable to me.

 Investing in China

 Some stocks will have more natural risk than others, but risk often means reward.
 Whereas the US market still has some gems, I think that there is a lot more value to be found on other markets, which are growing like weeds now and in the decades to come.
 I know that a lot of investors start to shiver if they simply hear the words 'China' and 'investing' in the same sentence, but be rational: the country is expected to overtake the USA in the near term as the economic superpower in the world.
-This is the GDP growth of China in the last ten years compared to that of the USA:
+This is the GDP growth of China in the last ten years compared to that of the US:

 While the GDP growth of the US is nothing to sneeze at, that of China is more than seven times as big.